 There is no single right answer here.
 A DIY train day works well for confident travelers who want flexibility.
 A guided bus tour works better for families who want the easiest possible logistics from Tokyo.

-Feature DIY (Public Trains) Guided Bus Tour
+| Feature | DIY Public Trains | Guided Bus Tour |

-Parent stress level Usually higher, especially on busy days.
-Usually lower if your priority is convenience.
+| Parent stress level | Usually higher, especially on busy days or with a stroller. | Usually lower if your priority is convenience and structure. |

 A bus tour is usually the better choice for families traveling with babies, toddlers, or children who get overtired easily.
 It removes much of the pressure of train transfers and crowded local transport, and it can make the whole day feel more manageable.